microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 ## Skill Configuration

 The Virtual Assistant Solution is fully integrated with all available skills out of the box.
-Skill configuration can be found in your appSettings.json file and is detailed further in the [Adding A Skill](./virtualassistant-addingaskill.md)documentation.
+Skill configuration can be found in your appSettings.json file and is detailed further in the [Adding A Skill](./virtualassistant-addingaskill.md) documentation.

 ## Skill Authentication